Middlesex University (Massachusetts)

-Middlesex University, known primarily for its medical and veterinary schools, operated from 1914 until 1947, first in Cambridge, Massachusetts, later in Waltham, Massachusetts.
+Middlesex University, known primarily for its medical and veterinary schools, operated from 1914 until 1947, first in Cambridge, Massachusetts, United States, later in Waltham, Massachusetts.

 History

 The "Middlesex College of Medicine and Surgery" was founded in 1914 by John Hall Smith and originally located in East Cambridge, Massachusetts.
 It was affiliated with the Middlesex Hospital.
 In 1917, Massachusetts chartered an institution named the "University of Massachusetts" with the same board of trustees.
 Until then, there was no University of Massachusetts.
 (The present-day University of Massachusetts (Amherst) is a completely unrelated institution; it was known at that time as "Massachusetts Agricultural College", later "Massachusetts State College", and did not become the "University of Massachusetts" until 1947, the year Middlesex closed.)